Unit 2 Story Comprehension Asl

 • Seek Feedback from Native Signers: Receive feedback from native ASL speakers on your comprehension to identify areas for improvement.

-• Utilize Visual Aids: For example, if you're learning about a particular story with a specific setting, consider using images or maps to reinforce understanding.
+• put to use Visual Aids: To give you an idea, if you're learning about a particular story with a specific setting, consider using images or maps to reinforce understanding.

 Frequently Asked Questions (FAQ)